d99kris/nmail/README.md

 Controls which character to indicate that an email has attachments (default: `📎`).
 For a more plain layout one can use an ascii character: `+`.

+### automove_trash_allow

+Specifies whether trash folder may be selected as automove target folder.

 ### bottom_reply